j-bloom/portfolio/README.md

 I am also currently focusing on improving my php, which also contributed to this decision.
 The goal is to build this as an SPA, and then eventually convert this using php into a wordpress theme that will allow others to build a portfolio and provide another layout option.
 <br>
-To give credit where credit is due, a lot of this layout is inspired from a <a href="https://www.youtube.com/@KevinPowell" target="_blank">Kevin Powell</a> design with some tweaks added to it.
+To give credit where credit is due, a lot of this layout is inspired from a [Kevin Powell](https://www.youtube.com/@KevinPowell) design with some tweaks added to it.